Federal Health Agency Launches COVID and Influenza Vaccine Campaign

 0:00

-“Respiratory illness from flu, COVID-19, and RSV viruses usually surge during colder weather and can cause severe disease, hospitalization, and even death,” said HHS Assistant Secretary for Public Affairs Jeffery Nesbit in a statement.
+“Respiratory illness from flu, COVID-19, and RSV viruses usually surge during colder weather and can cause severe disease, hospitalization, and even death,” HHS Assistant Secretary for Public Affairs Jeffery Nesbit said in a statement.

-While the agency did not provide specific data on the vaccines, Nesbit added that HHS’s goal for the coming months is to “increase confidence in vaccines that play an important role in preventing severe illness from these viruses and to provide the information that the American people need to make the decision to get vaccinated this fall and winter.”
+While the agency did not provide specific data on the vaccines, Nesbit noted that HHS’s goal for the coming months is to “increase confidence in vaccines that play an important role in preventing severe illness from these viruses and to provide the information that the American people need to make the decision to get vaccinated this fall and winter.”

-In recent months, COVID-19 cases have seen an uptick, with wastewater data provided by the U.S. Centers for Disease Control and Prevention (CDC) showing cases at “very high” levels in 32 states.
+In recent months, COVID-19 cases have seen an uptick, with wastewater data provided by the Centers for Disease Control and Prevention (CDC) showing cases at “very high” levels in 32 states.
 However, despite the recent rise, deaths from COVID-19 remain near all-time lows in recent months, according to the CDC’s historical data.

 Two COVID-19 variants, KP.3 and KP.3.1.1 account for more than half of all U.S. cases, separate data show.
 A spokesperson for the CDC told The Epoch Times earlier this month that there is no evidence that the variants are causing more severe disease, and they are “very similar” to other strains circulating around the United States.

-“At this time, we anticipate that COVID-19 treatments and vaccines will continue to work against all circulating variants,” the CDC spokesperson said, adding that the health agency is monitoring the severity of variants and whether vaccines are effective.
+“At this time, we anticipate that COVID-19 treatments and vaccines will continue to work against all circulating variants,” the CDC spokesperson said, noting that the health agency is monitoring the severity of variants and whether vaccines are effective.

 “We remain optimistic about our combination COVID-19 and influenza program, for which we are evaluating the next steps,” Annaliesa Anderson, Pfizer’s head of vaccine research and development, said in a statement.